 ^{}Please note office hours above.
-If you need to meet with me, the best way to meet with me is to email me for an appointment that will be verified/accepted via email.
+If you need to meet with me, you may stop by my office during office hours and if I am available at that time, I will be happy to meet with you.
+The best way to meet with me is to email me for an appointment that will be verified/accepted via email.

-Flease Note: The COVID 19 crisis may change the lecture format / lab demonstration and this syllabus.
+Floase Note: The COVID 19 crisis may change the lecture format / lab demonstration and this syllabus.
 Please refer to the 2023 Student Handbook for the complete COVID POLICY.